LAST UPDATED: 2/22/2025

 At the Museum of Late Human Antiquities, the curators are fiercely committed to bringing a lost civilization to life again: What were humans really like?
 What did they wear, what did they eat, how did they die out?

-SAFE HOUSE by Enda Walsh and Anna Mullarkey (Feb 15 — Mar 2, 2025, Irish Arts Center)*
+SAFE HOUSE by Enda Walsh and Anna Mullarkey (Feb 15 — Mar 2, Irish Arts Center)*

 In an outdoor handball alley in the Irish countryside—amongst rubbish and debris—a young woman, Grace, is living alone.
-Through song, music, recorded voice, and film, we’re outside looking at Grace—and then we’re inside her fractured thoughts, trying to make some sense of it all.

-Grangeville by Samuel D. Hunter (Feb 4 — March 16, 2025, Signature Theatre)*
+Grangeville by Samuel D. Hunter (Feb 4 — Mar 16, Signature Theatre)*

 Across a void of thousands of miles and oceans of hurt, two half-brothers tentatively reconnect over the care of their ailing mother.
-Grangeville is a new play about the fallibility of memory, the stories we tell to make sense of our suffering, and the complexity of forgiveness.

 festivals & series

-theater over $50 & probably worth it
+theater over $50 & probably worth it (and sometimes there’s a discount if you’re young, so check the fine print!)

 In the beginning, two people got kicked out of a garden for eating fruit.
 Many years later, Adam—a transgender man expecting a child—meets with his twin sister, Eve, a pioneering scientist.
 She offers her brother prenatal services from her cutting-edge practice.
-But what exactly does that entail?
-And does Adam even want Eve’s help?

-SUMO by Lisa Sanaye Dring (Feb 20 - Mar 23, 2025, The Public Theater)
+SUMO by Lisa Sanaye Dring (Feb 20 - Mar 23, The Public Theater)5

 Akio arrives as an angry, ambitious 18-year-old with a lot to learn.
 Expecting validation, dominance, and fame, and desperate to move up the ranks, he slams headlong into his fellow wrestlers.
 With sponsorship money at stake, their bodies on the line, and their futures at risk, the wrestlers struggle to carve themselves—and one another—into the men they dream of being.

-Deep Blue Sound by Abe Koogler (Feb 25 — Mar 29, 2025, The Public)*2
+Deep Blue Sound by Abe Koogler (Feb 25 — Mar 29, The Public)**6

 On an island in the Pacific Northwest, the community gathers to address the disappearance of the local orca pod.
 Friendships fray, tumors grow, new love blooms, wood is chopped, poems are written.
 The seasons change.
 Will the whales ever return?

-A Streetcar Named Desire by Tennessee Williams (Feb 28 — Apr 6, 2025, BAM)*
+A Streetcar Named Desire by Tennessee Williams (Feb 28 — Apr 6, BAM)**

 In the sweltering heat of New Orleans summer, a woman's grip on the world begins to slip.
 When Blanche arrives at her sister Stella's doorstep, desperate and out of options, her complicated past ignites a smoldering tension within the walls of the stifling apartment.